 One of those needs is the addition of life sustaining prescription medications that I now require just to survive.
-These prescriptions MUST be included in your Bug Out preparations.
-What good is it if you buy a years worth of food and other supplies, but only have a month or two of your prescription medications that you need to keep you alive?
+These prescriptions MUST be included in your bug out preparations.
+What good is it if you amass a years worth of food and supplies from a survival food list, but only have a month or two of your prescription medications that you need to keep you alive?

 Just one of my heart prescription medications cost $525.00 for a thirty (30) day supply.
 Yes, my medical insurance covers the cost of it each month, minus my deductible, $25.00.
 But if I want extra medication to stockpile, I have to pay full price for those medications.
 This is just one of several life sustaining prescription medications that I take on a daily basis.